Top 30 Types of Technology in 2025: Applications & Examples

 Applications & Examples:

-VR uses computer-generated environments to create immersive experiences.
+VR (Virtual reality) uses computer-generated environments to create immersive experiences.
 It requires specialized hardware like VR headsets (e.g., Oculus Rift, HTC Vive) and software that tracks movement and provides a 360-degree view of the virtual world.
 VR uses motion sensors and stereoscopic displays to create the illusion of depth and presence.

 Applications & Examples: